soda460/arg_ast/README.md

 Dominic.Poulin-Laprade@Canada.ca

+## Notes

-Technically, this script is useful for me because it make use of quosure objects in functions.
+Technically, this script is also useful for me because it make use of quosure objects in R functions.